adcaudill/ccsrch/README.md

 card numbers:

 1. Cards can be a minimum of 14 numbers and up to 16 numbers.
 2. Card numbers must be contiguous.
-The only characters ignored when processing the files are carriage returns, new line feeds, and nulls.
+The only characters ignored when processing the files are dashes, carriage returns, new line feeds, and nulls.
 3. Files are treated as raw binary objects and processed one character at a time.
 4. Solo and Switch cards are not processed in the prefix search.
 5. Compressed or encoded files are NOT uncompressed or decoded in this version.
 These files should be identified separately and the program run on the decompressed or decoded versions.